Rate Rises in April 2022 – Numbers to Know

 Key Contact: Claire Knowles

-This 6 April will see a number of increases to rights and remuneration rates affecting current employees and new hires:
+This April will see a number of increases to rights and remuneration rates affecting current employees and new hires.

 National Minimum Wage

-The National Living Wage (NLW) and National Minimum Wage (NMW) rates will increase after the government accepted the Low Pay Commission’s in full.
-In addition, the NLW age threshold will be lowered from 25 years to 23 years following research which found 23-24 years olds have faced similar, or even greater, challenges than 25 year olds during the course of the Coronavirus pandemic.
-The new age thresholds and rates to apply from 6 April 2021 will be as follows:
+The National Living Wage (NLW) and National Minimum Wage (NMW) rates will increase after the government accepted the Low Pay Commission’s recommendations in full.
+The new rates to apply from 1 April 2022 will be as follows:

 Weekly Pay Cap for Statutory Redundancy Pay